-Beacon Period: Beacons are packets sent by an Access Point to synchronize a wireless network.
+Beacon Period: Beacons are packets sent by the wireless router to synchronize a wireless network.
 Specify a value.
 100 is the default setting and is recommended.

 RTS Threshold: This value should remain at its default setting of 2432.
 If inconsistent data flow is a problem, only a minor modification should be made.